mycoin/noah/README.md

 Write your awesome template that assigned by the Controller in `/WEB-INF/views/` folder.

-Common modules such as header or footer locate in `/WEB-INF/external/`, then use `page.render(name, dataMap)` to import it.
+Common modules such as header or footer locate in `/WEB-INF/external/`, then use `page.renderTpl(name, dataMap)` to import it.

-Uncoupling the templates that frequently Modified is very necessary, you can manage them in webservice and sync then to `~/output/` folder
+Templates that frequently Modified will be managed by webservice, then sync then to `~/output/` folder

 > see [org.ionnic.common.support.view.tool.PageTool](https://github.com/mycoin/spring-mvc/blob/master/common/src/main/java/org/ionnic/common/support/view/tool/PageTool.java) for detail